jhxie/ParallelSortingByRegularSampling/README.md

-The *10000000* followed by the *-l* flag stands for the length of the generated array; the *5* that comes after *-r* stands for how many runs are required in order to obtain the average; the *1* followed by the *-t* flag stands for how many threads to be launched; the last *10* is the seed value.
+The *10000000* followed by the *-l* flag stands for the length of the generated array; the *5* that comes after *-r* stands for how many runs are required in order to obtain the average; the *1* followed by the *-t* flag stands for how many threads to be launched; the last *10* is the seed value supplied to the *PRNG* of the array generation function.

 ## Speedup Comparison